 During the winter of 1863 and 1864, Confederate General Robert E. Lee’s Army of Northern Virginia camps spread across Orange County.
 The western-most section of these camps, under the command of General Cademus Wilcox, was at Montpelier.
-In the spring of 2002, Montpelier archaeologists determined that one of these was occupied by General Samuel McGowan’s South Caroline brigade.
+In the spring of 2002, Montpelier archaeologists determined that one of these was occupied by General Samuel McGowan’s South Carolina brigade.

 The Confederate Camp and Freedman's Farm Trail is free and open to the public.
 The trail begins across the road from the Train Depot, through the McGowan winter encampments to the reconstructed Civil War huts, and onto the restored Gilmore Farm.
 This is just one of the many free hiking trails that you can walk along during your visit to Montpelier (see map below).